pgbouncer/pgbouncer/doc/config.md

 Default: `SELECT usename, passwd FROM pg_shadow WHERE usename=$1`

+### default_auth_db

+Default database to connect to for authentication purposes.
+Used for authentication of `stats_users` connecting to admin database.

+Default: `postgres`

 ### auth_user

 If `auth_user` is set, then any user not specified in `auth_file` will be